 Another criticism of the study is that mothers were asked to recall breastfeeding habits three decades later, which could have resulted in recollection errors, which could distort the ability to accurately study the link between IQ and breastfeeding.
 This is perhaps the study’s greatest weakness, although mother’s tend to have a fairly good recollection of details surrounding the birth of a child.

 IQ and breastfeeding are positively correlated: although you need the right genes.

 In any case, the recent Brazilian study backs several prior research studies that have also found a correlation between IQ and breastfeeding.
 A 2007 study of UK and New Zealand newborns has also found that IQ and breastfeeding are positively correlated variables.
 Specifically, the researchers found that babies which had carried the C-genotype of the gene known as FADS2 (90% of people possess the C genotypes, while 10% possess the G genotype), a gene which is closely associated with the processing of fatty acids in diets, recorded average IQs of up to 7 points higher than children who either possessed the G genotype or who were not breastfed.
 This led to the conclusion that the vast majority of people are genetically predisposed to get an IQ boost from breastfeeding.

 So the emerging evidence appears to be that IQ and breastfeeding are positively linked, and if you are a mother who is able to breastfeed your child, then you should do this.
 If you are unable to breastfeed, either because it doesn’t work or is too painful or stressful, then there is no point in beating yourself up over the issue as heritability is likely to be a much stronger variable than breastfeeding.
 But that said, the most important takeaway is that mothers should nurture their babies in the best way that they can.

-For more information about IQ scores and IQ testing, visit www.iq-brain.com
+To understand your IQ scores and IQ testing, visit iq-brain.com